maariaw/character-chat/README.md

 [_**TEST FINAL COURSE SUBMISSION VERSION HERE**_](https://character-chatter.herokuapp.com/)

+If you do visit Character Chatter, I invite you to join GM-Willow's campaign with the password "glorious".

 ## Features:
 * A user can create an account as either a player or a GM
 * A user can log in and out